Course - Cloud services as a business - INFT2504

 Further on evaluation

 The subject is an online subject that consists of video modules and theory syllabus with accompanying voluntary exercise.
 After every fourth module, you will receive a larger graded submission that covers the previous modules and will be part (1/3) of the final submission.
 Normal progression is one lesson a week, and during the semester there will be three assignments that are continuously assessed with grades, and together make up the total delivery.
 You will get a grade on submissions 1, 2 and 3 separately throughout the semesters.
 These three characters are merged into one final grade after the third and final submission.
 The date for distribution and the submission deadline, which is 2 weeks after distribution, for each individual assignment is announced at the start of the semester.
-Which means the first grade-counting assignment becomes available four weeks after the start of the semester and has a submission deadline six weeks after the start of the semester, etc. If you want to improve the grade, you can choose whether you want to deliver new delivery for parts or all previous submissions.
+Which means the first grade-counting assignment becomes available four weeks after the start of the semester and has a submission deadline six weeks after the start of the semester, etc. If you want to improve the grade, you can choose whether you want to deliver new delivery for parts or all previous submissions at the next time the subject runs.
 Postponed assessment: at the next completion of the course.
 Each submission consists of a report of 1200 words + - (10%) which answers the assignment, and where a script / code is expected as part of the delivery, this must also be submitted together with the report.
 The assignments contain of theory and practical work, where the weighting between the different parts is stated in the assignment.
 All the grade-counting assignments are individual assignments and together make up 3/3 of the assessment basis for the final grade.

 Admission to a programme of study is required: